Cyber risk culture: What are we doing wrong and how can we do better? | SASIG

 In 2024, the UK Government commissioned new research to define what good and bad cyber risk cultures look like.
 The research team interviewed senior risk and information security decision-makers and practitioners across industry, government, and the third sector.

-This webinar will provide a summary of the key research findings and recommendations, including an overview of the barriers, enablers, and best practices regarding cyber risk management and techniques for embedding cyber risk culture in organisations.
+This webinar provided a summary of the key research findings and recommendations, including an overview of the barriers, enablers, and best practices regarding cyber risk management and techniques for embedding cyber risk culture in organisations.

 Guest chaired by